Ryanlin2/Computer_Systems/Computer_Systems/System-level programming/malloc().md

 ### Description
 ---
-malloc stands for Memory Allocation.
-It is used in many programming languages to dynamically allocate memory at runtime.
+malloc stands for [[memory allocation]].
+It is a function used in many programming languages to dynamically allocate memory at runtime.